slatedocs/slate/source/index.html.md

 It is also possible to do boolean search queries using the following keywords.
 The keyword `AND` means that two terms have to be in the results.
-For instance, the query `cat AND dog` will only return documents containing both the word cat and the word dog.
+For instance, the query `cat AND dog` will only return documents containing both the word `cat` and the word `dog`.

 The keyword `OR` (which can also be replaced by a space) means that at least one of the two terms have to be in the results.
-For instance, the query `cat OR dog` will return documents containing only the word cat, documents containing only the word dog, and documents containing both documents.
+For instance, the query `cat OR dog` will return documents containing only the word `cat`, documents containing only the word `dog`, and documents containing both words.

-Finally, the keyword `NOT` indicates keywords that should not appear in the results.
-For instance, the query `cat AND NOT dog` will return documents that contain the word cat but not the word dog.
+Finally, the keyword `NOT` indicates words that should not appear in the results.
+For instance, the query `cat AND NOT dog` will return documents that contain the word `cat` but not the word `dog`.

 ```java
 int page = 0; // the first result to return
 int numResults = 100; // the maximal number of results to return
 SearchResponse response = sfs.search("lizard OR ( cat AND NOT dog )", page, numResults);
 ```
-This example will all documents containing the word lizard and the documents containing the word cat but not the word dog.
+This example will all documents containing the word `lizard` and the documents containing the word `cat` but not the word `dog`.